Ty1776/reading-notes/201/class5notes.md

 ## Why these topics matter as it relates to this this module

-Using images and changing colors and text styles can make a webpace feel more friendly and easier to read.
+Using images and changing colors and text styles can make a webpage feel more friendly and easier to read.

 ### HTML Media